 Camping on the Beach

-Spending the night at the island is something every visitor should be experience.
+Spending the night at the island is something every visitor should experience.
 But there’s one thing that must be mentioned—there aren’t any hotels on the island.
 Those that want to stay overnight have to camp.

 The pristine environment on Kalanggaman Island ensures that your overnight island experience will be one of a kind.
 Drift off to sleep under the stars as you listen to the waves lapping at the shore.
 You’ll wake up to an equally stunning sunrise.
 Make breakfast and hit the water before catching the boat back.

 There is no electricity and hardly any fresh water on the island, aside from jugs sometimes provided by caretakers or the drivers of the boats.
 They have a few spots for showering and some toilets, but generally, travelers will be roughing it.
+Be sure to follow this Philippines packing list when planning your trip.

 You’ll find some grills on the island, but there aren’t any restaurants so you’ll want to be sure to bring plenty of food and drinking water with you.
 There is a small retail store offering basic products, but they aren’t likely to have much so make sure to come prepared.